zeke-code/gitlab-flow/README.md

 2. **Easier CI/CD process for hotfixes** - create a easier CI/CD process for hotfixes.
 Tagging a commit on staging or production branch with _hotfix_ would automatically bump our minor version and then deploy the code once tests are passed.
 3. **Organization of internal libraries and dependencies in a monorepo** - this would improve their tracking and reduce errors.
 This would require a lot of effort at the moment.
 4. **Utilize Semantic Versioning** - utilizing semantic versioning to track our code changes, using Z (X.Y.Z) for hotfixes only.
-Creation of Maven/Gradle tasks for automatic version bumping
+   Creation of Maven/Gradle tasks and CI/CD pipelines for automatic version bumping of our microservices and Helm charts.
 5. **Enable CI/CD process every step of the way** - run tests and build process for EVERY branch to catch bugs earlier.
 6. **Utilization of ArgoCD and RenovateBot** - setting up _ArgoCD_ to observe our Helm final template (and committing our helm template each step of the way into a repo) would make rollbacks easier, and it would provide a clearer and faster understanding of the current state of our code.
 The utilization of _ArgoCD_ also favors (**GitOps**)[https://www.redhat.com/en/topics/devops/what-is-gitops#gitops-workflows].
    Utilizing _RenovateBot_ also seems essential to track all our dependencies and to spot security issues as well, enhancing security of our application and reducing human errors, keeping every microservice aligned.
-   - A nightly Renovate job or deploying it in a Kubernetes pod is enough and is a low cost solution.
+   - A nightly Renovate job or deploying it in a Kubernetes pod or virtual machine is enough and is a low cost solution.

 ## Final Workflow